willstepp/writings/joseph-the-son/jts.md

 “Get him!”

-“Shit, don’t let him get away!”
+“Don’t let him get away!”

 One of the dog’s feet was injured so it wasn’t hard to get around in front of him and block the way.
 Joseph and Jesse ran the fastest.
 Maurice grabbed his book bag and stood behind, while Ignacio came around the side.
 Before long they had the dog encircled once again.